mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ## Basics

-The Autocomplete component requires a list of options, which is displayed when the input receives focus.
+The Autocomplete component requires a list of options, which is displayed when the input receives focus or the button is clicked.
 The user must choose from this predefined set of values passed to the `options` prop.
 This prop accepts either an array of strings, or an array of objects with the desired values assigned to the `label` key, as shown below: